smart-data-models/dataModel.DigitalInnovationHub/DigitalInnovationHub/doc/spec_FR.md

         model: https://schema.org/StructuredValue
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateSubmitted:
-      description: 'The date and time of this observation in ISO8601 UTC format'
+      description: 'Property.
+The date and time of this observation in ISO8601 UTC format.
+Model:''https://schema.org/DateTime'''
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateUpdated:
-      description: 'The date and time of this observation in ISO8601 UTC format'
+      description: 'Property.
+The date and time of this observation in ISO8601 UTC format.
+Model:''https://schema.org/DateTime'''
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     domain:
-      description: 'Domain of the Digital Innovation Hub.'
+      description: 'Property.
+Model:''https://schema.org/StructuredValue''.
+Domain of the Digital Innovation Hub.'
       items:
         - type: string
       type: array